Michelle Obama tells Chinese students internet freedom's a universal right

 Censorship in Chinese news media and online is widespread, and internet users in the country cannot access information about many controversial topics without special software to circumvent restrictions.

-The United States frequently criticizes China’s human rights record, including its lack of protection of freedom of speech.
+The United States frequently criticises China’s human rights record, including its lack of protection of freedom of speech.

 Obama, a Harvard-educated lawyer, is focusing on promoting education and cultural ties during the week-long trip, and will also visit the Great Wall, the historic city of Xi‘an, and the southern city of Chengdu along with her mother and two daughters.

-Former U.S. first ladies Laura Bush and Hillary Clinton both criticized other countries’ human rights records on trips abroad while their husbands were in office.
+Former U.S. first ladies Laura Bush and Hillary Clinton both criticised other countries’ human rights records on trips abroad while their husbands were in office.

 U.S. Ambassador to China Max Baucus also touched on internet freedom on Saturday in remarks to the students before Obama’s speech.